How to apply

 The Walter Owen Book Prize selection committee will give preference to first editions, unless a new edition offers an extensive and complete revision of the original work.
 Books of general interest, such as biographies of respected jurists, commissioned works and research in the context of law reform are less likely to be selected than works on topics of current interest or emerging relevance.

-The deadline for submissions is 15 August 2022.
-This year, we are only accepting French language submissions.
+The deadline for submissions is 19 May 2023.
+This year, we are only accepting English language submissions.

 The selection committee for the Walter Owen Book Prize consists of eminent lawyers, judges and academics appointed by The Canadian Foundation for Legal Research.
 The Chair of the selection committee receives all applications.